Shibzel/Shibbot/README.md

 ### Moderation

 Shibbot will help you moderate your server(s) efficiently : it has all the classics moderation commands (there is a lot of them, really), such as `kick`, `tempmute`, `ban`, you know, the basic ones.
-But it also has less popular ones : `nuke` (try it, it's really funny), `multikick`, `softban` to more flexibility while you sanction a member (abusively or not haha, we don't care).
+But it also has less popular ones : `nuke` (kadaboom haha), `multikick`, `softban` to more flexibility while you sanction a member (abusively or not haha, we don't care).

 ![Mod](https://media.discordapp.net/attachments/955511076261347369/981661183750852658/mod.png)